 Perpetuates the myth that drugs and genius are connected

 The notion that there is a link between a person’s talent and the drugs they consume is not true.
 The recovery community has been battling this misconception for quite some time and pop culture has perpetuated it.
 The fact that The Queen’s Gambit is echoing this falsehood while raising vital awareness about addiction makes this so disappointing.
-The last episode showing Beth smiling at the ceiling because she realizes that her talent had nothing to do with the drugs has some worried that this is too little too late.
+The last episode shows Beth smiling at the ceiling because she realizes that her talent had nothing to do with the drugs and has some worried that this is too little too late.
 Quite simply, The Queen’s Gambit revealing the truth in the end does not instantly redeem them for peddling this mistruth for the majority of the show.

 Overall, The Queen’s Gambit effectively shined a spotlight on addiction and showed that this disease does not discriminate, disputing the stereotype of what a “typical” addict looks like.
 The show also delved deep by breaking down how certain stressors led Beth to self-medicate.
 However, they did accelerate her recovery in an unrealistic fashion.
 The show also continued to depict the dangerous myth of drugs and genius being connected.
-Despite these missteps, The Queen’s Gambit was still able to use their status as one of the most popular shows on Netflix to keep the public’s attention focused on addiction.
+Despite these missteps, The Queen’s Gambit was still able to use its status as one of the most popular shows on Netflix to keep the public’s attention focused on addiction.
 This can lead to a change in how society views the subject as well as lead to breakthroughs and progress.